cdapio/coopr/coopr-docs/docs/source/guide/superadmin/tenants.rst

 Tenant Management
 =================

 The superadmin can create, edit, and delete tenants.
 The superadmin is also an admin of its own superadmin tenant, meaning the superadmin can create, edit, and delete providers, services, hardware types, image types, cluster templates, and plugin resources for its own tenant.
 This also means the superadmin can create clusters.
 Tenants are completely isolated from other tenants, meaning admins and users in one tenant cannot access objects from another tenant.
-The one exception is that tenant admins can bootstrap their tenant by copying every provider, service, hardware type, image type, cluster template, and plugin resource from the superadmin tenant to their own tenant.
 As a superadmin, you may see an overview of all tenants by clicking on the Admin button in the upper-right of the page to bring down the Admin profile menu.
 Select the 'Tenants' item from the menu:

 .. figure:: /_images/superadmin/tenants/sa_profile.png
     :align: center